Niche Marketing Strategies on eBay

 Perhaps you like travel -specifically you like to travel off the beaten path.
 Selling in the broad travel category could be daunting, but maybe you could work with a local travel agent and package adventure tours or specialty tours that you could sell on eBay.

 Movie DVDs are a very large category crowded with hundreds of sellers.
-Yet there are several players within the Movie DVD category that have found niches such as old movies, How-To DVDs (I.E. Learn to play golf or Trick Billiard shots, etc., educational DVDs, Documentaries, and so on.
+Yet there are several players within the Movie DVD category that have found niches such as: Early movies, How-To DVDs (I.E. Learn to play golf or Trick Billiard shots, etc., educational DVDs, Documentaries, and so on).